proofcert/proofcert.github.io/_posts/2017-02-26-translating-between-implicit-and-explicit-versions-of-proof.md

 It is presented pre-loaded with the maximally explicit certificate, enabling direct use with exported formulas and certificates produced by `resolution-elab` (see below), which emits code compatible with MaxChecker's formulas and the built-in maximal FPC.
-The user must complete two micro-modules, `Atom` and `Term`, each defining its corresponding type, and make a call to the kernel with a formula and a maximal certificate built from these types.
+The user must complete two micro-modules, `Atom` and `Lkf_term`, each defining its corresponding type, and make a call to the kernel with a clean formula and maximal certificate built from these types.

 We illustrate this in the `Test` module, which includes placeholders to declare a (possibly exported) formula and certificate, and call the kernel, instantiated with the maximal FPC, on the pair, reporting the result.
 It can be built using the provided Makefile.

+{% highlight bash %}
+make
+./test.native
+{% endhighlight %}

 ## Prover9 certification